xtrekiller666/lci/README.md

 LCI isn't just text-based.
 It features a fully integrated Web Speech API pipeline:
 - **Speech-to-Text (STT):** Click the mic to speak to LCI in real-time.
 - **Emotion-Driven Prosody:** LCI's Text-to-Speech voice changes based on its neurotransmitters.
 High **Dopamine** makes the voice faster and higher-pitched; high **Cortisol** slows it down and adds tension.
-- **Voice Aura & Lip-Sync:** As LCI speaks, its 3D face visually stretches in perfect sync with the audio amplitude (FFT analysis), and a cyan aura pulses behind it.
+- **Voice Aura & Lip-Sync:** As LCI speaks, its 3D face visually stretches in perfect sync with the audio amplitude (FFT analysis), and a cyan aura pulses behind it.(NOT WORKING AT THE MOMENT)

 ### ⚡ WebSocket Dashboard
 The interaction loop is fully decoupled from the terminal.
 The `dashboard` provides a 3D R3F (React Three Fiber) digital rendering of LCI's face.